{user_name}

 Tolerance range

-If a sensor moves, green rings light up to mark the tolerance range.
-This is the allowable margin in which one sensor may move independently of the other.
+When a sensor moves, green rings light up to mark the tolerance range.
+This is the permissible margin in which one sensor may move independently of the other.

 project radar demonstrator led effect synchronous movement